-Trip insurance, on the other hand, can help travelers guard against unexpected expenses, or provide coverage for non-refundable expenses related to the trip itself.
+Trip insurance, on the other hand, helps travelers guard against unexpected expenses, and provides coverage for non-refundable expenses related to the trip itself.
 Most trip insurance plans include benefits like trip interruption, trip delay or trip cancellation for covered reasons.
-In this way, travelers can recoup expenses for their transportation, lodging and other costs.
-Plans vary, but trip insurance can also provide coverage for lost luggage, a misplaced or stolen passport and more.
+In this way, travelers can recoup certain covered expenses for their transportation, lodging and other costs.
+Plans and benefits vary, but trip insurance can also provide coverage for lost luggage, a misplaced or stolen passport and more.

 - Type of coverage: Make sure that the policy you purchase aligns with your trip.
 If you're traveling for business, for instance, look into a specific business travel insurance policy.
 Similarly, insurers also provide specific cruise insurance, or policies for specific destinations like Canada or Europe.

-- Medical care coverage: If you need a travel medical plan, make sure it will suit your personal health needs.
+- Medical care coverage: Make sure your travel medical plan suits your personal health needs.
 A traveler with a pre-existing condition, for example, should select a policy that includes coverage for the acute onset of the condition.
 That way, if a sudden, severe medical event occurs while they're abroad, they can get the care they need and certain related medical expenses will be covered.

-- When to compare and buy: Its also important to carefully time your trip or travel insurance purchase.
-If you've already booked a trip, but have yet to make your first deposit, you're in luck—this is an ideal time to buy travel insurance.
+- Buy travel insurance at the right time: It's also important to carefully time your trip or travel insurance purchase.
+If you've already booked a trip, but have yet to make your first deposit, you're in luck.
+This is an ideal time to buy travel insurance.
 Policies can vary, but some stipulate that travelers purchase their plan within a certain number of days after making their first trip deposit.
 Other plans enable coverage to be bought right up until the day of travel.
 Check the details of the policy to make sure you're buying at the right time.